waynodiablo/Oystercard/boris_bikes.md

 end
 ````

 Requiring a file is almost equivalent to just copy-pasting the contents of `bike.rb` on line 2 of the test from Ruby's perspective.
 However, since copy-pasting is a really bad idea, we require the file instead.
+Note also that `require 'bike'` works here because the bike.rb file is in the lib directory.
+The Ruby convention is that require will automatically look in a projects lib directory for Ruby files.

 **Now our example fails.**